HCPLab-SYSU/HSE/README.md

 # Fine-Grained Representation Learning and Recognition by Exploiting Hierarchical Semantic Embedding

 # Installation
-This repository contains the pytorch codes for deployment and the trained models described in the paper "Fine-Grained Representation Learning and Recognition by Exploiting Hierarchical Semantic Embedding"[PDF coming soon]().
+This repository contains the pytorch codes for deployment and the trained models described in the paper "Fine-Grained Representation Learning and Recognition by Exploiting Hierarchical Semantic Embedding" [[PDF coming soon]()].

 **Results**

 - Caltech UCSD Birds